What are eBooks?

 Can I get someone to help me?
 How much will it cost?

-There are companies who can help you with your eBook conversions if you are having trouble.
+There are companies who can help you with your eBook conversions if you are having trouble, we recommend some on our People We Trust page.
 Prices range from £70-£200, depending on whether you have tables in your document, or how many words your book has.
 Make sure you shop around for the best deal and ask other authors for help and recommendations.
 Bear in mind that turnaround times can also vary, so make sure you give yourself plenty of time.

 Can I make my picture book into an eBook?